canosp/canosp.github.io/_pages/sponsors.md

 ---

 Your sponsorship will primarily go towards the Code Sprint to help us:
-- Pay for out-of-area students’ transportation to and from the Code Sprint
+- Pay for out-of-area students’ transportation to and from the Code Sprint venue
 - Pay for out-of-area students’ accommodations
-- Provide meals, non-alcoholic beverages, and snacks for students and mentors
+- Provide meals, beverages, and snacks for students and mentors

 There are four levels of sponsorship for CANOSP: